 1÷2=0 (remainder 1)

-Reading the remainders from bottom to top gives the binary representation 1101
+Reading the remainders from bottom to top gives the binary representation 1101.

 Binary to decimal conversion

 To convert a binary number to decimal, you can use the positional method, which involves assigning powers of 2 to each digit based on its position.
 Starting from the rightmost digit (the least significant bit), which represents 20, each subsequent digit to the left represents increasing powers of 2.